 * U.S.-China trade talks end with no progress

-LONDON, Aug 1 (Reuters) - The dollar charged to its highest in more than two years on Thursday, trampling almost everything in its way, after the Federal Reserve dampened hopes for a lengthy run of U.S. interest rate cuts.
+LONDON/SYDNEY, Aug 1 (Reuters) - The dollar charged to its highest in more than two years on Thursday after the Federal Reserve spoiled hopes of a run of U.S. interest rate cuts.